 Emphasis is placed specifically on local policy decisions and actions required in the short term to put the world on track to achieve long-term targets while assuring human health, wellbeing, and the reduction of social inequalities in a socially and economically sustainable manner.
 The program’s systems analytical tools enable it to act as an objective scientific broker in support of sustainable transformational processes.
 ECE combines the research portfolios of the former Air Quality and Greenhouse Gases, Energy, and Transitions to New Technologies programs.

-The ECE program is organized in four Research Groups which encompass different thematic areas of research:
+The ECE program is organized in five Research Groups which encompass different thematic areas of research:

 ECE Research Groups